 In some situations, a discrepancy will exist between first-party and third-party data.
 In a case where leads are generated using an opt-in and the consumer knowingly agrees to receive information from a company, that data is sometimes said to be first-party.
 However, due to the way this information is collected, it is technically still third-party data.

-When using data to market, it is important to think about the source.
+When using data for mortgage marketing, it is important to think about the source.
 The way you reach out with first-party data is going to differ from how you reach out with third-party data.
 When you communicate with first-party data, you have had a real interaction with a person and can speak with them as if you’ve actually met.
 Because third-party data is bought, you have to speak to these people with the understanding that while they may be interested in a home loan, they have not met you and do not know about your business.

 All types of data have a place in mortgage marketing.
 The key to using them correctly is identifying your goal and understanding how the data you are acquiring is going to support your mortgage marketing strategies.